The strict royal rule that means King Charles can confiscate his grandchildren’s toys

 "Official gifts are not the private property of the Member of The Royal Family who receives them but are instead received in an official capacity in the course of official duties in support of, and on behalf of The King."

-Thankfully, the strict rule does not apply to birthday or Christmas presents exchanged within the family or King Charles may have kept the £18,000 first birthday gift Prince George received and have a hoard of teddy bears and board games in a cupboard at home.
+Thankfully, the strict rule does not apply to birthday or Christmas presents exchanged within the family or King Charles may have kept the £18,000 first birthday gift Prince George received and have a hoard of the best toys for five-year-olds in a cupboard at home.

 The rules around toys that are received as gifts are much more strict.
-Any toys handed to a member of the family must first undergo a rigorous security test and, if they pass the inspection, the royal can then decide what to do with it, if King Charles decides he doesn't want to keep it.
+Any toys handed to a member of the family must first undergo a rigorous security test and, if they pass the inspection, the royal can then decide what to do with them, if King Charles decides he doesn't want to keep them.

 The gift must be valued at a price under £150 if the royals want to give it to a member of staff or if they want to donate it to charity.
 However, if it's a really good present, the royal can always choose to keep it for themselves.